yash-blmnm/movie-listing/README.md

 Yet to implement **React Window** for displaying/loading only the posters in the current viewport of users for performance optimization.

+Yet to implement Scroll to top once page loads/component re-renders.

+Since the API is hosted in Heroku, it "Powers down" after 30 mins of inactivity.
+Starts back up when you visit the site but it takes a few extra seconds.
+Can maybe be solved with Kaffeine

 ## Code Structure Design

 **`src/components`** holds all the UI components used.